enkidevs/curriculum/lua/roblox-studio/events-application/events-application-ii.md

 An avatar is a ???, so to access it, we must find the ??? of the part that touches the event object.

-- model
+- Model
-- parent
+- Parent
-- child
+- Child
-- part
+- Part
-- character
+- Character
-- script
+- Script

 ---

 ## Revision

-When creating a block that detects if a player has touched it, the first thing the event should do is ???
+When creating a block that detects if a player has touched it, the first thing the event should do is... ???
-- identify the part that touched it is a part of the player
+- Identify the part that touched it is a part of the player
-- activate the desired function right away
+- Activate the desired function right away
-- wait 5 seconds
+- Wait 5 seconds
-- turn itself off to save resources
+- Turn itself off to save resources

 ---